 The resulting paragraph is simple, straightforward, and effective.
 Moreover, the drafter, not the inventor, can add this language with only minimal knowledge of the technology or prior art.
 The objective and general process of such ------------------------------------------------------------------------------------------------------------- Page 35 (Rel.
 C2013) a paragraph is easily explained to an inventor, allowing the inventor to assist in identifying specific alternatives, without requiring extensive effort on the inventor’s part.
 Here, a small amount of time and effort produces a few lines of text, which then completely avoids scope limitations on the patent.
 Perhaps this constitutes the ultimate synergistic result.

 This technique should prove effective in a wide variety of situations.
 For example, the patent in On Demand Machine Corp. v.
-Ingram Indus., Inc.73 deals with high-speed book production, disclosing a system in which a customer can select a book at a kiosk or its from a computer display touchscreen, and the book will be instantly printed and bound.
+Ingram Indus., Inc.73 deals with high-speed book production, disclosing a system in which a customer can select a book at a kiosk or from a computer display touchscreen, and the book will be instantly printed and bound.
 At first glance, this patent appears to be a model of disclosure, with two embodiments employing almost 17 columns of description.74 The difficulty here stems from the nature of the infringement defendant, which sells individual copies or short runs of books to publishers, wholesalers, and retailers.
 For all its description, the patent discusses only business done with retail customers, and the claim includes the term “customer,” as in “enabling the customer to select which book …” Because the defendant sold only in the wholesale market, the Federal Circuit held that “the focus of the [] patent is immediate single-copy printing and binding initiated by the customer and conducted at the customer’s site.”
 The defendant’s actions were held noninfringing, despite a number of facts: the district court’s broad construction of “customer”; the jury’s finding of infringement; the Federal Circuit’s admission that the “invention does not concern itself with whether the ‘customer’ reads the book or obtains it for resale”;75 and the extensive disclosure in the patent document.

 A broadening exercise such as that set out above for Nystrom would yield at most a short paragraph, emphasizing the fact that embodiments of the claimed invention could be employed in a variety of business scenarios.
 Several business models could be mentioned, and it could be emphasized that the retail model set out in the embodiment offers only an example of the scope of the disclosure.